-DESCRIPTION OF THE PLAN
+1. DESCRIPTION OF THE PLAN

-The following brief description of the Credit Acceptance Corporation (the "Company", "Credit Acceptance", "we", "our", "u 401(k) Plan and Trust (the "Plan"), provides only general information.
+The following brief description of the Credit Acceptance Corporation (the "Company", "Credit Acceptance", "we", "our", "us' 401(k) Plan and Trust (the "Plan"), provides only general information.
 Participants should refer to the Plan agreement for a more complete description of the Plan's provisions.

-General - The Plan is a defined contribution plan available to all salaried and hourly employees who have at least 3 consecutive months of service with the Company and are age 21 or older.
+General - The Plan is a defined contribution plan available to all salaried and hourly employees who have at least 3 consecutive months of service with the Company and are age 18 or older.
 The Plan is subject to the provisions of the Employee Retirement Income Security Act of 1974, as amended ("ERISA").

-Contributions - Participants can elect to contribute 1% to 75% of their gross pay subject to the statutory limitation of \$16,500 for the 2011 calendar year, except for participants eligible to make additional catch-up contributions of up to \$5,500.
-Participants may also contribute amounts representing distributions from other qualified defined benefit or defined contribution plans (rollover).
+Contributions - Participants can elect to contribute 1% to 75% of their gross eligible pay subject to the statutory limitation of \$17,500 for the 2014 calendar year, except for participants eligible to make additional catch-up contributions of up to \$5,500.
+Participants may also contribute amounts representing distributions from other qualified defined benefit or defined contribution plans ("Rollovers").
 Participants direct the investment of their contributions into various investment options offered by the Plan.
 The Plan includes an auto-enrollment provision whereby all newly eligible employees are automatically enrolled in the Plan unless they affirmatively elect not to participate in the Plan.
-We contribute a maximum of 3.5% of each participant's eligible annual gross pay.
+The initial participant contribution percentage for all new employees automatically enrolled in the Plan is 6% of their eligible gross pay.
+We contribute a maximum of 3.5% of each participant's eligible gross pay on a per pay period basis.
 We match contributions equal to 100% on the first 1% participants contribute and an additional 50% on the next 5% participants contribute.
 We may also make a discretionary profit sharing contribution as described in the Plan agreement.
-We did not make a discretionary profit sharing contribution during the year ended December 31, 2011.
+We did not make a discretionary profit sharing contribution during the year ended December 31, 2014.